 “With flowing prose that evokes the expansive beauty of the Alaskan wilderness, Lin explores the fallout after the loss of a child and the way in which a family is forced to grieve in a place that doesn’t yet feel like home.
 Emotionally raw and subtly suspenseful, The Unpassing is a deeply felt family saga that dismisses the American dream for a harsher, but ultimately more profound, reality.”

-Chia-Chia Lin is the author of The Unpassing (Farrar, Straus & Giroux).
+Chia-Chia Lin is the author of The Unpassing (FSG 2019).
 She graduated with an MFA in Fiction from the Iowa Writer’s Workshop, where she received the Henfield Prize.
-Her short stories have appeared in The Paris Review, Glimmer Train, The Missouri Review, Zyzzyva, and other journals.
+Her short stories and essays have appeared in The Paris Review, NewYorker.com, The New York Times, and more.
 She currently lives in Northern California.